vmleon/oci-fe-be-devops/README.md

 # OCI Frontend and Backend for DevOps

-Deploy with Terraform and Ansible your frontend (React.js) and backend (Node.js) on OCI.
+Deploy with Terraform and Ansible your frontend (React.js) and backend (Python Flask) on OCI.

 ![Architecture](images/oci-fe-be-devops.drawio.png)